naamak01/naamak01/README.md

 ## I'm a Student, Family Guy, and Adventurer!!

-- 🌱 I’m currently learning everything, and be mentored 🤣
+- 🌱 I’m a curious individual who loves to challenge himself to learn new things🤣
 - 👯 I’m looking to collaborate with others
-- 🥅 2024 Goals: Learn more about technologies relating to the Web, get better at problem-solving and better health overall
+- 🥅 2025 Goals: Learn more about technologies relating to the Web, Cloud, Networking, Security, and better health overall
 - ⚡ Fun fact: I love music and currently teaching myself how to play the guitar

 ###  Languages and Tools